Skip to main content

 METHODOLOGY

-Review based on Wag public info (May 2026) + aggregated customer reviews across Google, App Store, Trustpilot + partner provider research.
+Review based on Wag public info (May 2026) plus aggregated customer reviews across Trustpilot, the Better Business Bureau, Google and App Store, and partner provider research.
 Refreshed quarterly.

 Sources & references